sophiaaa05/sophiaaa05/README.md

     },
     interests: ["Robotics 🤖", "Computer Graphics 🎨", "Systems Design 🧩", "Networking 📡"],
     currentFocus: "Building scalable systems & exploring autonomous robotics",
-    funFact: "I debug with Monster Energy 🟢 and create with music 🎸🎹" };
+    funFact: "I debug with Monster Energy 🟢 and create with music 🎸🎹",
+    codePhilosophy: "// TODO: Make the universe a better place, one line at a time 🌌" };
 ```